-You can practice this mindfulness exercise of coming back informally as a way of quieting and collecting your mind at any time of the day.
+You can practice this meditation of coming back informally as a way of quieting and collecting your mind at any time of the day.

-Simply bring a full yet gentle attention to the breath, relax with the in breath, relax with the out breath, sense into the body, and then continue on with your activities.
+Simply bring a full yet gentle attention to the breath, relaxing with the in breath, relaxing with the out breath, and then continue on with your activities.